eagleflo/adjutant/README.md

 ## Installation

+A stable version of adjutant is available from PyPI and can be installed with either `easy_install` or `pip`.

+    easy_install adjutant
+    pip install adjutant

-adjutant can be installed with the included setup.py script.
+adjutant can be installed manually with the included setup.py script.

     python setup.py install

-Running this command will install adjutant both as a library and a stand-alone script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.
+Running any of these commands will install adjutant both as a library and a stand-alone script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.

 An alternative way to install adjutant is to clone this git repository.
 Note that adjutant depends on [mpyq](http://github.com/arkx/mpyq/), a Python